ZeroElectric/Raylib-CSharp-Vinculum/README.md

 - When using `RayGui`, if you close a raylib window after calling `RayGui.GuiLoadStyleDefault()` and then open a new raylib window (within the same running instance), multiple rayGui ui elements will be broken,
 - `Texture2D` doesn't exist, it's just an alias for `Texture` so use that instead,
 - `LogCustom()` is ported but doesn't support variable length arguments,
-- The Linux build supplied by the nuget pakage was buiilt under `debug` mode,
+- The Linux build supplied by the nuget pakage was built under `debug` mode,
 - The `Text.Unicode` example doesn't render unicode properly.

 # License